lisegmbh/fluxflow/SECURITY.md

 **Please do**
 - contact us directly via [security@lise.de](mailto:security@lise.de).
-- provide as with a detailed description of the vulnerability and the steps to reproduce it.
+- provide us with a detailed description of the vulnerability and the steps to reproduce it.
 - state your contact information for further communication.

 **Please do not**